 Basically, this is playing bait and switch with a trope.
 A work makes you think a trope is going to happen, but it doesn't.

 But how could people know a trope is going to happen?
-Well tropes live in the minds of the audience.
-As such, sufficiently Genre Savvy (or Trope Savvy) audience members can predict a familiar trope coming based on the hints dropped by the writer.
+Well, tropes live in the minds of the audience.
+As such, sufficiently Trope Savvy audience members can predict a familiar trope coming based on the hints dropped by the writer.
 So when the writer decides to build on this expectation, only to reveal that the expected "trope" was a Red Herring while an entirely different situation results, you have a Subverted Trope.

 This is one method of leveraging a trope to give a story texture.
 It certainly isn't the only way.

 A subversion has two mandatory segments.
 First, the expectation is set up that something we have seen plenty of times before is coming, then that set-up is paid off with something else entirely.
 The set-up is a trope; the "something else" is the subversion.

 To put this another way, a trope of the form "X are often Y" is not subverted by every X you can think of that isn't Y. If someone is murdered and there's a butler around, but he didn't do it, that's not automatically a subversion of The Butler Did It; that's an aversion.
 But if the writer makes it look like a typical example of The Butler Did It, then reveals he didn't, that's a subversion.

 A full comparison could go something like this: A car chase is in progress at reckless speeds.
 The camera cuts to some workers carrying a Sheet of Glass, then cuts back to the panicked driver headed towards the workers.
 It seems pretty obvious that the driver is going to smash the glass sheet into a million fragments... or is it?

 - If the car drives through the pane of glass, it's played straight.

 - If the car drives through the pane of glass, and the workers are heard complaining about why cars that are being chased can avoid nearly everything but a pane of glass, it's lampshaded.